 - Mistaken for Gay: Fred comes in to see Sheila and Nina struggling in a way that looks like they're having sex.
 This was not a reference to Rosie O'Donnell being a lesbian, as she didn't come out until eight years after the film was made.

-- Ms. Fanservice: Dana Delany
+- Ms. Fanservice: Dana Delany spends roughly 80% of the movie in gold-and-black lingerie.

 - Parental Abandonment: In the film, Lisa's mother is dead and her father is emotionally distant.